Can too much stress increase cortisol and lead to weight gain?

-The problem with some forms of exercise is that they actually put an increased demand on the body and increase cortisol secretion.
+The problem with some forms of exercise is that they actually put increased demand on the body and increase cortisol secretion (14).

-Studies show that cortisol increases as exertion and intensity increases (which makes sense).
+Studies show that cortisol increases as exertion and intensity increase (which makes sense).

 You can read that as they are causing stress to the body.

-Under normal circumstances this is a good thing.
+Under normal healthy circumstances, this is a good thing.

 Your muscles recognize the stress, they break down slightly and then they repair but this time stronger and more capable to tolerate the stress.

-The problem with excessive exercising is that you may never allow your body to heal from the last time you exercised.
+The problem with excessive exercise is that you may never allow your body to heal from the last time you exercised.